In this article we will discuss:

 - IT strategy development & implementation

 - Products such as computers and software licensing

 Other things to consider

-Price is a key factor when considering Managed IT Support, however there are a number of other crucial factors to understand when deciding whether Managed IT Support is right for you, and if so which MSP you will partner with.
+Price is a key factor when considering Managed IT Support, however there are other crucial factors to understand when deciding whether Managed IT Support is right for you, and if so, which Managed Service Provider you will partner with.

 - What is your risk profile?
 Partnering with a proven Managed Service Provider is an effective way to reduce your exposure to IT risks such as poorly maintained systems and key-man risk.

 - Is there values alignment?
 The most productive engagements are long term partnerships which rely on mutual respect & shared values.